Article last updated on March 6, 2021

 The Numerous Health Benefits of Running

-In addition to stronger knees, running provides a multitude of health benefits.
+Running provides a multitude of health benefits.
 All of these benefits are substantial in sum and can help improve the quality of your life.

 Running Improves Cardiovascular Health